chopley/liveInterferometer/README.md

 Updated: 26.2.14

 Required Equipment:
--extrenal USB webcam
+1. extrenal USB webcam

+In the circle detection script mode you require
--coins or small round objects
+a. coins or small round objects
--flat, light colored area (A3 or A2 paper)
+b. flat, light colored area (A3 or A2 paper)

+In the edge detection mode you can draw the stations on a piece of white paper using a black marker

 Software:
 python script: gen_psf_interferometer_detect_skyim.py